 What's happening now?

-We're at Stage 1
+We're at Stage 1 - investigations

-Considerations include climate change, interaction with the stormwater network, land use, current assets, changes in the river and interventions to mitigate the risk of flooding from the 3 city rivers.
+The design service level will be equivalent to a 1:100-year event, with allowances for climate change and sea level rise.
+Key considerations include climate change impacts, interaction with the stormwater network, land use, existing assets, changes in river behaviour, and interventions to reduce flood risk from Gisborne's 3 city rivers.

 Stage 2 is being finalised and expected to start in late-2025 and mid-2028.